English (UK)

 Key Points

-• Use the law school CV template up top.
+• Use the law student CV template up top.
 Admissions departments respect its reverse-chronological format.

 • Don’t just “show” your education.
 Make the case for your academic excellence with high scores and achievements.